 She is highly verbal.
-She amazes her parents, Paul and Michelle, with her language, her insightful questions and her observations on a daily basis.
 National Education Leader.
 Rhonda Livingstone provides insight into National Quality Framework topics of interest and information on upcoming events.

 Emergent Curriculum... doesn’t mean no need to plan Emergent curriculum is a method of planning and curriculum decision making used readily across the sector.
-It describes curriculum that is responsive to children’s interests, and is meaningful, relevant and engaging for each child.
-Yet, the pedagogical intentions of the approach are often misunderstood or misrepresented.
-A current myth is that planning isn’t required and programs emerge solely from children’s interests.
 DIY Resources.
 I’ve had lots of questions about the DIY resources I use in my classroom.